mmartiga209/cqr-time-series/README.md

 This repository presents the code corresponding to the data extraction and preprocessing, the training of the models, the application of CQR to the models, and their resulting evalutaion on real-world data.

+It’s possible that some notebooks, particularly those containing plots of different models, may not display correctly due to issues with GitHub.
+It is recommended to download and view them using Jupyter or Colab.

 ## Project Structure

 The repository is organized into the following folders, each representing a key step in the forecasting pipeline: